opnfv/netready/docs/requirements/use_cases/service_binding_pattern.rst

 Current Implementation
 ^^^^^^^^^^^^^^^^^^^^^^

-The core Neutron API [**describe what is meant by that**] does not follow the service binding design pattern.
+The core Neutron API does not follow the service binding design pattern.
 For example, a port has to exist in a Neutron network - specifically it has to be created for a particular Neutron network.
 It is not possible to create just a port and assign it to a network later on as needed.
 As a result, a port cannot be moved from one network to another, for instance.

 Regarding the shared service function use case outlined above, there is an ongoing activity in Neutron [VLAN-AWARE-VMs]_.
 The solution proposed by this